 - Ontario Parks Launches Commercial Parks Pass for Tourism Operators

 NOTE: The Ontario and Federal Governments are regularly updating COVID-19 information, travel information, Minister statements, Government initiatives and statistics on their websites.
 For additional information from the Ontario or Federal Government, please click on the links below.

-Property Tax and Energy Rebate Program: Businesses that have been required to shut down or significantly restrict services due to public health measures implemented under the red or lockdown zone categories can apply for rebates to help with fixed costs such as property tax and energy bills.
+Property Tax and Energy Rebate Program: Businesses that have been required to shut down or significantly restrict services due to public health measures can apply for rebates to help with fixed costs such as property tax and energy bills.
 Operators must submit the first electricity and property tax bill they receive after the public health measures come into effect.